-- Technologies (T) working with developing technologies over the period to increase efficiencies and decrease emissions including in particular LED, direct solar PV and energy storage technologies. - Heating and cooking electrification (HE) the move from gas heating systems to electric has the consequence that additional emissions for electric will need to be planned for to reduce to carbon neutral services. - Improving building envelopes (BE) where viable to increase insulation, install or renew windows and doors to increase thermal efficiency and decrease the electric need to heat/cool to appropriate temperatures. - Asset rationalisation (AR) where a building is no longer efficiently used and could be repurposed if sold or leased. - Offset the balance of in-year residual emissions to net zero following all planned actions. - CO the number of certified offsets.
+- Technologies (T) working with developing technologies over the period to increase efficiencies and decrease emissions including in particular Light-Emitting Diode (LED), direct solar photovaltaic (PV) and energy storage technologies. - Heating and cooking electrification (HE) the move from gas heating systems to electric has the consequence that additional emissions for electric will need to be planned for to reduce to carbon neutral services. - Improving building envelopes (BE) where viable to increase insulation, install or renew windows and doors to increase thermal efficiency and decrease the electric need to heat/cool to appropriate temperatures.

+- Asset rationalisation\ (AR) where a building is no longer efficiently used and could be repurposed if sold or leased. - Offset the balance of in-year residual emissions to net zero following all planned actions.